beatsage/announcements/README.md

 # 🛸 BeatSaver arrives!

-It is now permitted to upload levels from Beat Sage to [BeatSaver](https://beatsaver.com)!
+You may now upload levels from Beat Sage to [BeatSaver](https://beatsaver.com)!
 We worked with the folks at BeatSaver to make this happen and are excited about the new possibilities.
 Once you upload a Beat Sage map to BeatSaver, you may:

 - Use the "!bsr 🔑" command to watch your favorite Beat Saber streamers play your favorite song!
 - Use [BeatSync](https://bsaber.com/beatsync/) to install levels from BeatSaver with one click!